Clearly Better Commercial

 Fall Cleanup for Commercial Properties in Minnesota

 Have you noticed the uptick in landscaping crews out and about recently?
-It’s go time in Minnesota for fall cleanup for commercial properties.
+It’s go time in Minnesota for fall cleanup for commercial properties in Minnesota.
 October and November are the prime months for getting your commercial landscaping cleaned up and ready for winter.
 Here is what you can expect from your landscaping company when they perform fall cleanup at your property.

 Raking leaves is an autumn ritual in Minnesota, one that homeowners and commercial landscapers alike will perform several times before the trees stop dropping their leaves.
 Expect your landscaping crew to remove leaves from your property every two weeks through October and November.
 Removing leaves from your property improves soil health, reduces the chance of a slip and fall accident on walkways, and ensures your gutters and drains remain clear throughout the season.